 FRIENDS OF BRECON AND DISTRICT MIND

 The Friends support the work of Brecon and District Mind and raise awareness of mental health issues in and around Brecon, Crickhowell, Talgarth and Hay-on-Wye.
-They holds talks, walks, social activities and fund-raising events.
+It is open to everyone and holds talks, walks, social activities and fund-raising events.